Replyke Documentation

 : Optional, title of the entity- content

-: Optional, content of the entity- media
+: Optional, content of the entity- attachments

-: Optional, associated media- keywords
+: Optional, array of user mentions- keywords

 : Optional, keywords for the entity- location